ibm-cloud-docs/vpc/file_storage_vpc_byok_encryption.md

 # Creating file shares with customer-managed encryption
 {: #file-storage-byok-encryption}

-Create {{site.data.keyword.filestorage_vpc_short}} shares with customer-managed encryption by using root keys stored in {{site.data.keyword.keymanagementserviceshort}} for BYOK data protection.
+Create {{site.data.keyword.filestorage_vpc_short}} shares with customer-managed encryption by using root keys from a {{site.data.keyword.keymanagementserviceshort}} Standard or Dedicated instance.
 {: shortdesc}

 You can't change the encryption type after the file share is created.